 - Stocks and shares individual savings accounts (ISAs) offer freedom from CGT, and freedom from UK tax liability on interest from fixed-interest securities and on dividends.
-Interest on cash is free of UK tax in all ISAs. - Cash ISAs provide deposits with tax-free interest. - Lifetime ISAs (LISAs) offer the same tax advantages as other ISAs, with the added benefit of a 25% government bonus on savings.
+Interest on cash is free of UK tax in all ISAs. - Cash ISAs provide deposits with tax-free interest.
+However, the future of the cash ISA is now in question following comments in the Spring Statement 2025 about getting "the balance right between cash and equities" for ISAs. - Lifetime ISAs (LISAs) offer the same tax advantages as other ISAs, with the added benefit of a 25% government bonus on savings.
 However, eligibility is limited to those aged 18-39 and there are penalties on withdrawal before the age of 60 unless funds are used to purchase a first home.
-If, however, you incur a government withdrawal charge (currently 25%) you may get back less than the value you paid into a LISA.

-- Onshore collective funds, such as unit trusts and OEICs, can be useful in CGT planning because changes to the underlying fund do not give rise to any immediate tax liability for the investor. - Non-reporting offshore collective funds can offer some shelter from income tax, but at the cost of all gains being taxed as income. - Pension arrangements have a wide variety of tax benefits, including full income tax relief on contributions.
+If, however, you incur a government withdrawal charge (currently 25%) you may get back less than the value you paid into a LISA. - Onshore collective funds, such as unit trusts and OEICs, can be useful in CGT planning because changes to the underlying fund do not give rise to any immediate tax liability for the investor. - Non-reporting offshore collective funds can offer some shelter from income tax, but at the cost of all gains being taxed as income. - Pension arrangements have a wide variety of tax benefits, including full income tax relief on contributions.
 Within a pension plan there is no UK liability to tax on income or gains, and 25% of the accumulated fund is currently free of any tax after you have reached age 55 (57 from April 2028), whether the whole value is taken as a lump sum or the remaining 75% is used to provide retirement income. - Life assurance-based investments, both on- and offshore based, may save tax if you pay tax at more than basic rate, or if you are a basic rate taxpayer with substantial dividend income. - National Savings & Investments used to offer a wide range of tax-free investment products.
 However, at the time of writing its tax-free range is limited to a cash ISA, a cash JISA and Premium Bonds.